NativeScript/firebase/packages/firebase-firestore/README.md

   .then(...);
 ```

-You can further specify a DocumentSnapshot instead of a specific value, by passing it to the startAfterDocument, startAtDocument, endAtDocument or endBeforeDocument methods.
+You can also specify a DocumentSnapshot instead of a specific value, by passing it to the `startAfterDocument`, `startAtDocument`, `endAtDocument` or `endBeforeDocument` methods.
 For example:

 ```ts
 import { firebase } from '@nativescript/firebase-core';